From surveying to monitoring in 3 easy steps

 Being a surveyor is the best job in the world.
-The days are never the same, each one brings a new challenge that needs to be resolved, unknown environment to be explored and a heavy responsibility on the shoulders that can only get unloaded with a job well done.
+The days are never the same – each one brings a new challenge to resolve, an unknown environment explore, and a heavy responsibility that only unloads with a job well done.
 Surveyors are also superheroes, often supporting other engineering sciences with little credit.
-Still, they are the ones who make sure that a bridge being built from both sides meets in the middle, and that a tunnel being bored from each side of the mountain doesn’t result in two tunnels.
+Still, they are the ones who make sure that a bridge built from both sides meets in the middle, and that a tunnel bored from each side of the mountain doesn’t result in two tunnels.Â

 Surveyors may seem fearless, but there is one task that has a “kryptonite” effect on them, at least until they realise that the shiny green stone is, in fact, an emerald: MONITORING!
-It is often perceived as a “freaky thing no one understands” and there is even a special breed of surveyors called “monitoring specialists”, capable of monitoring.
-Unlike surveying, automatic monitoring includes, the 24/7 power supply and communication components, which aren’t taught at the surveying universities or colleges.
+It is often perceived as a “freaky thing no one understands” and there is even a special breed of surveyors called “monitoring specialists” capable of monitoring.
+Unlike surveying, automated monitoring includes 24/7 power supply and communication components, which aren’t taught at surveying universities or colleges.Â

 But, to complete the monitoring tasks, do you really need to get deep into automatic monitoring?
 Is the step from surveying to monitoring a giant leap?